centip3de/LSystemRendering/README.md

 * Dragon curve
 * Sierpinski triangle

-All currently support L-systems are shown as functions in Main.kt as an example.
+All currently support L-systems are shown in the examples directory.